Nagendra1997/mesibo-documentation/livestreaming.md

 4. Modify group settings
 5. Members can now send messages and files to group

-*--Just like one-to-one messaging is extended to group-messaging, we are now extending group messaging to group calls--*
+Just like one-to-one messaging is extended to group-messaging, we are now extending group messaging to group calls.
+What more, when you are using the platform on-premise it is absolutely free!

-So, for live conferencing and streaming, there is a small addition to these existing API functions and steps.
+So, for live conferencing and streaming, there is a small addition to these existing steps that you perform with Mesibo Group API.

 5. Get list of members
 6. Place a call to the group
 7. Connect to each member of the group over voice and video.

 With the same set of APIs you can build and support any type of conferencing and streaming use case that your application demands.
-Example,
+For example,

 - **Tele-Conferencing**: A many-to-many cast scenario, where you create the group, get a list of participants, publish your own stream for others to subscribe to and you subscribe to other streams simultaneously to build an application like Zoom or Meet.
 - **Webinar**: A one-to-many scenario, where you create the group and only one person has been granted the permission to broadcast to the group.
 All other members are listeners.
 - **On-Demand Streaming** You can upload media to the group, which members can subscribe to on-demand to create a service like Youtube and Netflix